Insects, Spiders, Centipedes, Millipedes

 Most insects are active in the warmer months and many of these insects, like pollinators, help sustain natural ecosystems.

 It's a special treat to view the annual fall migration of monarch butterflies and dragonflies along Fire Island.
 Located along the Atlantic flyway, Fire Island National Seashore provides excellent habitat for many migratory species.

-Fire Island's beach and intertidal invertebrate communities, an important component of the ecosystem which serves as forage for shore birds, includes several species of insects.
-A recent survey found that:
+Fire Island's beach and intertidal invertebrate communities are an important component of the ecosystem, serving as forage for shore birds, including federal and state listed threatened and endangered shore bird species.